 Kati: There’s several!
 The Bollywood-movie filmed in Alájar was amazing.
 One trip to a festival on Azores islands, our suitcases never arrived.
 We had to buy make-shift flamenco dresses from a local store for the show!
 (Thank God I had my flamenco shoes in my hand luggage).

-Generally though, flamenco is a challenging life, but you feel realized as a person and artist, and can give a lot to people.
-The tours and classes, and our daily flamenco shows at the tablao in Seville, add to this enriching part of sharing flamenco.
+Generally though, flamenco is a challenging life, but you feel realised as a person and artist, and can give a lot to people.
+The tours and classes, and our daily flamenco shows at the tablao in Seville – they all add to this enriching part of sharing flamenco.

 9. Can you leave us with a song that has inspired you?